jlpteaching/ECS154B/lab1/lab1.md

 However, we will not support this.
 We will give priority to all other questions on Piazza and in office hours before we help you get set up without using the Singularity container.

+#### Common vagrant problems

+- On Windows, if you receive an error saying that ssh cannot establish a connection, you may need to enable virtualization in your BIOS.

 ### Using scala, sbt, etc.

 - How to use the sbt repl interface